Cardinal-Space-Mining/ControlsOnboardingResources/Hardware_API/README.md

 # Pheonix API and Hardware
 In previous years, we used the Pheonix v5 API commonly found in First Robotics Systems.
 They recently in the past 2 years updated to `Pheonix 6 API`.
 That is what we now will use primarily.
 These API's are built for the motor controllers that we use.

 Our programs using this API ran on RoboRIO systems.
 We are currently switching away to Canivores and/or Canable.
-The Canable is a open source version of the Carnivore.
+The Canable is a open source version of the Canivore.

 No matter which CAN device we use of the 3, they all interface with our TalonFX's and Talon SRX's.